marcus2518/espritvert-backend/README.md

 │   ├── routes/            # Route definitions
 │   ├── services/          # Service layer
 │   └── index.ts           # Entry point of the application
 │
+│
+├── test/                  # Directory for unit tests │   ├── controllers/       # Test for the controllers
+│   ├── routes/            # Test for the routes
+│   └── services/          # Test for the services
+│
 ├── .firebaserc            # Firebase project configuration
 ├── .gcloudignore          # Files to ignore for Google Cloud